 What seems true, now, is that when the COVID-19 threats have subsided, the ways of life we knew and counted on before the pandemic will not be returning to us in precisely the same ways.
 We are at the beginning of a new era, and it can still be hard to imagine.
 In short, this departure from old ways of doing things is not "temporary."

 Many dream of earning a living doing what they already love to do.
 What if you could turn that hobby from being a costly personal expense into a money-generating side hustle, or even your main business?
 The IRS no longer allows deductions for hobby expenses, but business expenses are eligible.
 Statistics suggest that one out of every five Americans will start their own business in the coming year.
 If you want to be one of those entrepreneurs, there are a few things to keep in mind to get it right.

 I find that many small business owners who wait to deal with their income taxes do so out of fear of an audit.
 Procrastination does not help!
 A much better strategy is to face your business taxes without fear by avoiding some common triggers which could lead to an audit.

 The end of the year is always a busy time for business owners.
 I tell my clients that tax planning is one of the most important activities to schedule in the last quarter of the year.
 I know, there are so many competing interests, but there are important business duties that can ensure a successful year when the calendar flips over.
 Solid year-end tax planning helps you know where you stand in 2019 and how to prepare for 2020.

-When you are starting a new business, the structure or business entity that you choose makes a difference.
+I help many small businesses with tax planning and filing.
 Many new entrepreneurs have to decide between an LLC (limited liability company) and a sole proprietorship.
-The truth is that there isn’t one single answer to the question of LLC vs. sole proprietor, and you should obtain the help of a qualified business advisor to make this decision.
+The truth is that, although the selection of a business entity is an essential decision, there isn’t one single answer to the question of LLC vs. sole proprietor.
+The implications for liability and tax status are two of the issues to consider.